KratosMultiphysics/CoSimIO/docs/index.md

 3. **MappingApplication**: The standard mapping application of the Kratos located in [kratos/applications/MappingApplication](https://github.com/KratosMultiphysics/Kratos/tree/master/applications/MappingApplication) folder.
 This application provides the mapping of data from one mesh to another one.
 It supports the 1D, 2D and 3D mapping with different types of mappings (like nearest node, nearest element, etc.).
 Check the link for a more detailed overview.

 Kratos provides an extensive Python interface to its CoSimulation library which is used in the tutorials.

+## Tutorials for integrating the _CoSimIO_
+The tutorials can be found [here](tutorials/README.md).

+## API documentation
+The documentation for the API of the _CoSimIO_ can be found [here](api_docs/README.md).

+## Kratos CoSimulation
+For using the _CoSimIO_ with Kratos it is necessary to build Kratos (separately).
+Basic explanations are given below with links for more detailed descriptions.

 ## Building Kratos with CoSimulation